Susan was educated at the Montreal School of Dog Grooming and became a certified esthetician for dogs and cats in 1988.

-Brushing a dog is important for grooming as well as forming and maintaining a close bonding with your pet (or client).
+Brushing a dog is important for grooming as well as forming and maintaining a close bond with your pet (or client).
 The time spent together is something a dog cherishes from his or her owner.
 Using the right equipment (which varies depending on the breed and type of hair) is essential to a painless and enjoyable grooming session.
 Knowing what kind of coat your dog has and which brushes are the best for those coats is the only way to properly groom your pet.
-The experience should be a pleasant experience for both the pet and the owner.
+The experience should be pleasant for both the pet and the owner.
 With a little know-how, it can be fun and not just a chore.

 A many bristled brush is a must for short-hair breeds of dogs (as well as short-haired cats).
-The bristles are usually of made of actual hair.
+The bristles are usually made of actual hair.
 The stiff, close-bristled brush captures and holds the loose hair and dander.
 It can be cleaned using a comb and washed with soap and warm water.
-These brushes may have to be replaced over time as the bristles will show sign of wear over time, but they do last for many years before replacements are needed.
+These brushes may have to be replaced over time as the bristles will show signs of wear over time, but they do last for many years before replacements are needed.

 After the animal has been brushed with a bristle brush, the best thing to use is a rubberized glove-type of brusher.
 It fits over the hand and with the use of static, can remove the rest of the loosened hairs that would usually end up on your clothing.
 A good rubbing with the rubber glove will give that short-haired pet a really glossy coat.
 I find the best way to use one of these gloves is to take the dog outside and rub from the back of the head to the base of the tail.
 Stroke only in one direction, head to tail, and never against the grain.
 Really go at it.